Wally West: Allies and friends

 Wally's father, Rudolph West (a Manhunter agent), was presumed deceased following an explosion in Cuba during the Invasion series.
 He reappeared years later at, among other places, his ex-wife Mary West's (Wally's mother) second wedding.
 They both later attended Wally and Linda's wedding.
+Wally also has an older brother-like relationship with his younger cousin Wallace, whom he sometimes refers to as "Ace".
+Wally's kids Jai and Irey also consider Ace to be their uncle.

+Wally's best friend is Dick Grayson, who was the first Robin and current Nightwing.
+Wally and Dick became close as founding members of both the Teen Titans and the Titans.
+Their respective mentors, Barry Allen and Bruce Wayne, are also good friends and frequently team up with each other, meaning that when Wally was Kid Flash and Dick was Robin, the two often accompanied their mentors and each other when Bruce and Barry worked together.
+Dick later served as the best man at Wally and Linda's wedding.

+Similar to the friendship of Barry Allen/Flash and Hal Jordan/Green Lantern, Wally West is also close friends with Kyle Rayner, his generation's Green Lantern.
+Wally is also close friends with other Green Lanterns like John Stewart and Hal, who often looked out for Wally even while he was the Spectre.

-While they disagree regularly, Wally has developed an odd friendship/respect with Batman, who has more than once made it clear that those feelings are mutual.
+While they disagree regularly, Wally has developed an odd friendship/respect with Bruce Wayne/Batman (Bruce is also Dick's adoptive father), who has more than once made it clear that those feelings are mutual.

-Like his predecessors, West is best friends with the Green Lantern of his time (Kyle Rayner).
-Wally also retained a close friendship with Kyle's predecessor, Hal Jordan, who often looked out for Wally even while he was the Spectre.
-His best friend is Dick Grayson, who served with Wally on the Teen Titans as the first Robin and served as Wally's best man at his wedding.

 The members of the New Teen Titans, the team Wally served on as Kid Flash, have reappeared several times throughout his life.
 Although they are not always in close contact with one another, the team consider each other family; Wally is no exception.